oljung/portfolio-project-two/README.md

 ### 2.2 Features left to implement

 - Save feature <br>
 Using browser storage the player will be able to pick up where he/she left the game.
-The will be checked on loading the DOM and set certain variables, room information and inventory to what the player had on exiting the game.
+The storage will be checked on loading the DOM and set certain variables, room information and inventory to what the player had on exiting the game.

 - 'Ground hog day' approach <br>
 In true ground hog day fashion the character in the game will remember what went wrong the last time, and display information accordingly.
-This means the game will remember where the player went wrong and change information accordingly
+This means the game will remember where the player went wrong and change information according to the choices previously made by the player.

 - Story expansion <br>
 The story can be viewed as an introduction scene.
 Given the time limit of this project a longer story was not possible to implement.
 In the future this story can be expanded, providing the user with a long and challanging journey for perhaps hours of retro gaming fun.